chaoxue-sysu/PMGshare/README.md

-# Useful code sharing by PMG lab members
+# Useful Code
-The project provide some code sharing by members of Precision Medicine Genetics Lab.
+The project provides some code sharing by members of Precision Medicine Genetics Lab.
+## python
+The directory ./python list some useful python code.